Counselling I Nature-Based Therapy

 In addiction recovery

 My approach to counselling is rooted in the belief that healing happens best when therapy meets you where you are — emotionally, physically, and practically.
-I work in a pluralistic way, which means I draw from a range of therapeutic approaches depending on what feels right for you.
-While I offer sessions outdoors in natural settings, I also work online and in-room.
+I work in a humanistic way, which means I ultimately believe in the capacity for each of us, if given the right support, to find what is meaningful in our lives.While I offer sessions outdoors in natural settings, I also work online and in-room.
 For many, being outside brings a sense of ease and grounding — but whether we’re walking among trees or meeting on a screen, the core of the work remains the same: creating a space where you feel safe, seen, and supported to explore what matters most.

 Collaborative Process Therapy is a partnership.
 Together, we’ll explore the challenges you’re facing and work towards your goals.
 There’s no pressure or set agenda — just what feels right and useful for you.